dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 * The second section, [**Fin**](#FIN),
-demonstrates the utility of DAG-T through **Fin**, a BFT solution which is one-phase, non-blocking, DAG-riding and designed for the partial synchrony model.
+demonstrates the utility of DAG-T through **Fin**, a BFT solution which is one-phase, non-blocking, DAG-based and designed for the partial synchrony model.
 The name Fin, a small part of aquatic creatures that controls stirring, stands for the protocol succinctness and its central role in blockchains (and also because the scenarios depicted below look like swarms of fish, and DAG in Hebrew means fish).

   <img src="/images/FIN/fish.png" />